collamaf/SimCMOS/README.md

 eIoni				2			2
 eBrem				2			3

-CPU TIMES NEEDED FOR 1e5 PRIMARIES:
+###CPU TIMES NEEDED FOR 1e5 PRIMARIES:

 #### To send the sim to FARM:
+from build/
 ```
-(from build)
 rsync -avzh --exclude '*.root' --exclude '*.dat' ../* collamaf@farm-login.roma1.infn.it:NewLife/CMOS/

 ```